smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Menus/index.md

 # Video Streaming Menu

 ## Open Built-In Menu
 The Show Menu RPC allows you to open the menu programmatically.
 When creating a projection applicaiton it is recommended to still use the built-in menu rather then creating a custom one.
-Since there is no guaranteed the built-in menu button will be visble in a projection application we recommned creating a custom button and call the `ShowMenu` RPC.
+Since there is no guarantee the built-in menu button will be visble in a projection application we recommned creating a custom button and call the `ShowMenu` RPC.

 ### Show Top Level Menu
 To show the top level menu use the `screenManger`s `openMenu` function.